gregwhitaker/rxboot/README.md

 ## Spring Bits
-[Spring Configuration](src/main/java/io/expanse/rxboot/config) contains the Spring configuration bits that allow the controllers to return raw rx.Observable types.
+[Spring Configuration](src/main/java/io/expanse/rxboot/config) contains the Spring configuration bits that allow the controllers to return raw `io.reactivex.Observable` or `io.reactivex.Flowable` types.
 Ideally these classes would be incorporated into an external JAR that each Spring application could use.
-There by reducing the code to simply RxJava only.
+Thereby reducing the code to simply RxJava only.

 ## License
 Copyright 2016 Ryan Scott